Bigcountry907/Bionic-Builder/README.md

 GETTING STARTED

+PREREQUSITE Install the require packages. sudo apt-get install img2simg binfmt-support qemu qemu-user-static debootstrap

+Make sure you install img2simg and not android-tools-fsutils.
+If the resize2fs /dev/sdd12 # max usage of disk give error during execution it is because you have android-tools-fsutils installed.
+Please uninstall android-tools-fsutils and install img2simg.
+Then you will be able to resise2fs /dev/sdd12.

 	To maintain consistent file paths please use the following to begin the setup.

 	1) Please cd to your main prompt The files need to be cloned to ~/